-A participant, who wishes to make a bid at the auction for securing a contract covering one or more projects related to the bid, must complete the following steps:
+A participant, who wishes to make a bid at the auction to secure a contract covering one or more projects for which they are a participant, must complete the following steps:

-- Step 1: Project registration-Project(s) related to the bid must be registered by the Clean Energy Regulator (see Step 1 Apply on the Clean Energy Regulator's website). - Step 2: Auction qualification The participant must be qualified by the Clean Energy Regulator to participate in auctions in relation to the project(s).
-This step establishes the commercial terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful. - " To participate in the auction, participants must agree to version 2.0 of the code of common terms. - Step 3: Auction registration The participant must be registered by the Clean Energy Regulator to make a bid at the auction in relation to the project(s).
-This step establishes the delivery terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful. - The Clean Energy Regulator will not register a participant for the auction in relation to the project(s) if: - (1) a registration for the project(s) for the auction already exists (i.e. one project, one registration for one auction), or - (2) the minimum total quantity offered for sale by the participant through that registration: - (a) will be less than 2,000 ACCUs per year on average over the term of the delivery period, in case the delivery period specified in the delivery terms provided through that registration relates to a standard or short term duration contract.
-However, this minimum total quantity requirement does not apply if all the projects covered by an auction registration have been registered under the Carbon Farming Initiative before 13 December 2014, or
+- Step 1: Project registration Project(s) related to the bid must be registered by the Clean Energy Regulator.
+See Step 1 Apply on the Clean Energy Regulator's website. - Step 2: Auction qualification The participant must be qualified by the Clean Energy Regulator to participate in auctions in relation to the project(s).
+This step establishes the commercial terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful.
+See Step 2 Auction qualification on the Clean Energy Regulator's website. - As part of auction qualification, a participant will be nominating one or more authorised bidders to submit, on the participant's behalf, an auction registration application and an auction bid.
+If a participant is an individual, the participant may nominate themselves as their authorised bidder. - " To participate in the auction, participants must agree to version 2.0 of the code of common terms. - Step 3: Auction registration The participant must be registered by the Clean Energy Regulator to make a bid at the auction in relation to the project(s).
+This step establishes the delivery terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful.
+See Step 2 Auction registration on the Clean Energy Regulator's website.

+The Clean Energy Regulator will not register a participant for the auction in relation to the project(s) if:

+(1) a registration for the project(s) for the auction already exists (i.e. only one auction registration is allowed for each project at one auction), or

-- (b) will be less than 10% of the cumulative forward abatement estimate of all the projects, or 15,000 ACCUs, whichever is lower, in case the delivery period specified in the delivery terms provided through that registration relates to an immediate delivery contract. - Step 4: Auction participation The final step in the formation of the contract involves the authorised bidder of the participant making a successful bid for the project(s) at this auction, through the approved online bidding platform.
+- (2) the minimum total quantity offered for sale by the participant through that registration: - (a) will be less than 2,000 ACCUs per year on average over the term of the delivery period, in case the delivery period specified in the delivery terms provided through that registration relates to a standard or short term duration contract.
+However, this minimum total quantity requirement does not apply if all the projects covered by an auction registration have been registered under the Carbon Farming Initiative before 13 December 2014, or - (b) will be less than 10% of the cumulative forward abatement estimate of all such projects, or 15,000 ACCUs, whichever is lower, in case the delivery period specified in the delivery terms provided through that registration relates to an immediate delivery contract. - Step 4: Auction participation The final step in the formation of the contract involves the authorised bidder of the participant making a successful bid for the project(s) at this auction, through the approved online bidding platform.
 This step establishes the financial terms of the contract (principally, the unit price to be paid for each ACCU delivered).

-Participants or, for auction registration and auction participation, their authorised bidders, must complete and submit applications in the form approved by the Clean Energy Regulator to initiate each of these steps.
+Participants or, for auction registration and auction participation, their authorised bidders, must complete and submit applications in the form approved by the Clean Energy Regulator for each of these steps.